Translating Gibran’s Early Arabic Books: An Unpublished Letter of Mikhail Naimy to Alfred Knopf

 4 Jan 2023

-American publisher Alfred Abraham Knopf (1892-1984) along with his wife Blanche Wolf (1894-1966), both born to a Jewish family, founded Alfred A. Knopf, Inc. in New York City in 1915.
-The publishing house, which would bring out the best of North and Latin American, European, and Russian literature, soon became famous all over the world for its special attention to the quality of content, presentation, printing, binding, and design in his books.
+American publisher Alfred Abraham Knopf (1892–1984), along with his wife Blanche Wolf (1894–1966), founded Alfred A. Knopf, Inc. in New York City in 1915.
+The publishing house — which would bring out the best of North and Latin American, European, and Russian literature — soon became famous the world over for its special attention to the quality of content, presentation, printing, binding, and design.
+For a fuller account of the Knopf–Gibran relationship and the role of Blanche Knopf in discovering Gibran, see our earlier article A Publisher is Known by the Company He Reaps.

-After World War II, Knopf began receiving from a Syrian American, Anthony Rizcallah Ferris, English translations of early Arabic-language works of Gibran’s that the firm had not known existed.
+After World War II, Knopf began receiving from a Syrian-American, Anthony Rizcallah Ferris, English translations of early Arabic-language works by Gibran that the firm had not known existed.
 The first was a translation of al-Ajniha al-Mutakassira (1912).
-Although the firm did not think that the translation was very good, it offered Ferris a contract.
-Knopf never published Ferris’ translation, which was ultimately brought out by New York Citadel Press in 1957 as The Broken Wings.
-The firm rejected Ferris’ second submission outright – i.e. Tears and Laughter, translation of Kitab Dam’a wa’btisama (1914) – and tried to discourage him from seeking another publisher.
+Although the firm did not consider the translation to be of sufficient quality, it offered Ferris a contract.
+Knopf ultimately did not publish Ferris' translation, which was brought out instead by New York's Citadel Press in 1957 as The Broken Wings.
+The firm rejected Ferris' second submission outright — his translation of Tears and Laughter, a rendering of Kitab Dam'a wa'btisama (1914) — and tried to discourage him from seeking another publisher.

-The Broken Wings, Tear and a Smile, Anthony A Ferris
+The Broken Wings, Tear and a Smile — Anthony A. Ferris translations

-This instigated an intense exchange between the then-president of the Gibran National Committee Mr. Habib K. Kayrouz, between the months of February and March 1946.
-The letters shared with the publisher regarding Gibran’s complete Arabic bibliography fervently pointed to the unknown name (at least to Knopf) of Mikhail Naimy, «who is at present in Lebanon,» as
+This instigated an intense exchange between Knopf and the then-president of the Gibran National Committee, Mr. Habib K. Kayrouz, between February and March 1946.
+The correspondence fervently pointed to the name of Mikhail Naimy — then largely unknown to Knopf — as:

-Knopf thought he had finally found the right man whom he was searching for.
+Knopf thought he had finally found the right man.
 In a letter dated 15 March 1946, he wrote to Kayrouz:

 "We note with interest what you say about Mr. Mikhail Naimy and would like to know if he is competent himself to translate into English these early books by Gibran, and to supply with the translation, in English, the necessary commentaries, biographical and critical, which you mention.
 If so, we should like very much to see a sample translation by him from such a work."

-The letter from Naimy to Knopf dated 27 May 1946, whose content is provided below, is a rare and extremely precious document in which the writer, although kindly rejecting to translate Gibran’s Arabic works into English, talks about his deep friendship and artistic partnership with Kahlil, and express his severe judgement both on the Arab publishers of those works and on the works themselves.
+The letter from Naimy to Knopf dated 27 May 1946 is a rare and extraordinarily precious document.
+In it, the writer — while kindly declining to translate Gibran's Arabic works into English — speaks with remarkable candour about his deep friendship and artistic partnership with Kahlil, passes a severe judgement on the Arab publishers of those early works, and offers an honest assessment of the works themselves.
+It is published here for the first time.

 Dear Mr. Knopf,